NaturalIntelligence/imglab/README.md

 ![Plugins](img/imglab-polygon.gif)

-Check [video](https://youtu.be/Y-bJo_ylHTw) tutorial/demonstration for more detail.
+Check [video](https://youtu.be/Y-bJo_ylHTw) tutorial/demonstration for more details.

 ## Showcase your work

-Using this library if you build some open database which can help others or just to showcase, please raise an issue or PR.
+While using this library, if you happen to build an open database that can help other users or something you would like to showcase, please raise an issue or PR.

 ## Worth to mention